Table of Contents

 Dividends That are Qualified Versus Non-Qualified

-You may encounter Form 1099-R when you receive your 401(k) distributions.
+You may encounter Form 1099-R when you attempt to comprehend your 401(k) distributions.
 This form is essential for reporting distributions from retirement funds.
 Your distributions are classified as qualified or non-qualified using this form.

 Generally speaking, qualified 401(k) dividend distribution applies to money taken out beyond the age of 59½ or in other certain situations, such as death or incapacity.
 However, if you withdraw funds before you reach that age, you may be subject to penalties and extra taxes.
 This is known as a non-qualified.